 Plants can spread by various methods.
 Sometimes their physical appearance or growing site helps them achieve their goals of spreading.
 Some work slower than most but are still a means of spreading.

 Lavender cannot spread by self-division, auto-propagation, or other methods.
-They can only spread by two methods, seeds, and propagation.
+They can only be spread by two methods, seeds, and propagation.

 Whether seed dispersal occurs naturally or with your help the process is quite slow and chances of self-germination are slim.